philipturner/home-built-stm/README.md

 Helpful video about chatter in a low-end CNC machine, while attempting to machine aluminum: [Breaking Taps (YouTube)](https://www.youtube.com/watch?v=qiM20-woEOk)

 Machines have lower torque with lower RPMs.
 Source: [Breaking Taps (YouTube)](https://www.youtube.com/watch?v=rTFn84UwFCM)

+The relationship between speed and torque seems more complex.
+Some sources say torque is constant over a given range.
+Other sources say it decreases with increasing speed.